FormidableLabs/victory/docs/src/content/docs/victory-pie.md

 `type "parallel" || "perpendicular" || "vertical" || "curved" || function`

 The `labelPlacement` prop specifies the angular placement of each label relative to the angle of its corresponding slice.
 This prop should be given as "parallel", "perpendicular", "vertical", "curved" or as a function that returns one of these values.
 When this prop is not given, the label will be placed vertically.

-we need to use `curvedLabelComponent` prop.[Read about it here](/docs/victory-pie#curvedLabelComponent) to style and update accessibility related props when using `labelPlacement = "curved"`.
-We cannot use `VictoryLabel` for curved labels.

 ```playground
 <VictoryPie